 Information on financing options available in the state of Iowa are available by clicking on State Scholarships and Grants.

 When financing your education, a Stafford loan should be your first choice once you have already collected any scholarships and grants you may be eligible to receive.
 Stafford loans are fixed rate federal students loans guaranteed by the government.
-Subsidized Federal Direct loans have a fixed rate of 3.4% for the 2012-2013 academic year.
-Unsubsidized Federal Direct Loans have a fixed rate of 6.8%.
+Federal Stafford Loans disbursed between 7/1/13 and 6/30/14 have a fixed rate of 3.86%.
 The interest rate will be fixed for the life of the loan until repayment is complete.
-The loans can be used to pay for education-related expenses.
+The loans can be used to pay for tuition as well as education-related expenses.

 Stafford loan repayment plans are designed to provide flexibility for any budget.
 Once you complete school and enter repayment, you will have the option to pick from a number of helpful plans: